6. 3D Scanning and printing¶

 - If your object has transparent or reflective surfaces, coat the all those surfaces with a thin layer of baby powder.
 This is used to improve the reflection of the light of the scan.

-- Connect the EinScan Pro to a computer using the USB cable.
+- Connect the EinScan Pro device to a computer using the USB cable.
 Detailed computer specs here.

 - Choose the “Fixed scan” option.